Nextiva / Blog / VoIP

 Landlines can call for free

-Businesses can save on long-distance charges by using toll-free numbers for inbound calls, regardless of where the caller is located.
+Businesses can save on long-distance charges by using toll-free numbers for any inbound call, regardless of where the caller is located.
 This is especially beneficial for small businesses and startups.

 Additionally, landlines can dial toll-free numbers without any additional charges.